FelixAlvarado/PokeQuiz/README.md

 * Axios
 * Vanilla DOM
 * Pokemon API
+* SASS

-# Key Features
+# Features

-### Multibrowser Functionality
+* Quiz creation and scoring.
+* Quiz attempt pages that show the answers each testee picked.
+* The use to theading to restart MySql at a set interval to prevent connection timeouts.
+* Makes use of media queries and browser detection to ensure an execellent user experience on all desktop and mobile browser types.
+* Utilizes raw SQL queries to save and retrieve data.
+* Uses the Redux Toolkit to ensure a unidirectional data flow with less boilerplate code.

+# Code Samples

+# Gallary

+The quiz page and its view for various page sizes:

 ![Quiz Page](https://media.giphy.com/media/tsEdNx3xmHARkDBTqf/giphy.gif)

-Utilizes media queries and browser detection to ensure an execellent user experience on all desktop and mobile browser types.